redhat-apac-stp/rosa-with-ldap/README.md

 This listing assumes that only users defined in the group CN=OpenShift,CN=Users,DC=corp,DC=example,DC=com should be synchronised.
 Note that SimpleAD stores both users and groups in CN=Users.
 In a real-world directory it is expected that these would be stored somewhere separate (e.g., CN=Groups or OU=Groups).

-In either case use commands like this to figure out the correct filter format:
+In either case use commands like this to figure out the correct filter format for user groups:

 ldapsearch -x -H ldap://corp.example.com -D "CORP\Administrator" -b "DC=corp,DC=example,DC=com" -W '(&(objectClass=person)(memberOf=CN=OpenShift,CN=Users,DC=corp,DC=example,DC=com))'

+Verify the result of the group sync operation using the following commands:

+	oc get groups
+	oc describe group/openshift-users